microsoft/vscode-gradle/README.md

 - `gradle.autoDetect`: Automatically detect Gradle tasks
 - `gradle.focusTaskInExplorer`: Focus the task in the explorer when running a task
+- `gradle.nestedProjects`: Support nested projects.
+This can be a boolean or an array of directories.
 - `gradle.javaDebug`: Debug JavaExec tasks (see below for usage)
 - `gradle.debug`: Show extra debug info in the output panel
 - `gradle.disableConfirmations`: Disable the warning confirm messages when performing batch actions (eg clear tasks, stop daemons etc)